Not-Aryan/pset-3/README.md

 ### 1.b - Find Contours (10 pts)

-Complete the `find_contours(binary_image, foreground=1)` function definition in `p1_edge_identification.py`.
+Complete the `find_contours(binary_image, foreground=1)` function definition in `p1_edge_identification.py`, then run `python -m src.p1_edge_identification`.
 The output of this function should be a one-dimensional list of `(u, v)` coordinates of every edge in the image.
 Your final output will look similar to the image below.

 ![contours](data/figures/find_contours.png)